Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 • At any age, you may give up driving.

-• Whether or whether you give up your driver’s licence is a decision you make.
+• Whether or not you give up your driver’s licence is a decision you make.

-• Make an appointment with your doctor before getting behind the wheel to address any health problems you may have.
+• Make an appointment with your doctor before getting behind the wheel to address any health problems.

 • Why not look at buying a stairlift?